It's natural to want to read Lenormand cards often. Not only is it fun, but it's how you learn Lenormand.

 If you feel the urge to keep doing Lenormand spreads because you aren't sure about an answer, are unsettled about a situation, or are confused about a reading you did, resist the urge!

-If you need to, ask someone else for a reading.
-But let them interpret the cards and stick to their interpretation.
-Don’t try to interpret the cards yourself because you’ll fall back into the mistake of trying to make the cards match what you want them to say.
+If you need to do another spread, instead ask someone else for a reading.
+Let them interpret the cards and stick to their interpretation.
+Don't try to interpret the cards yourself because you'll fall back into the mistake of trying to make the cards match what you want them to say.

 The GT very clearly described who his soulmate was – someone he had been friends with for many years, not the woman he worked with.
 However, he was so emotionally involved in the situation, he kept trying to match the cards to the woman he worked with.

-He wasn’t new to Lenormand.
-He’s been reading Lenormand for over 15 years.
-But he wanted it to be the woman he worked with so badly that he wouldn’t accept the other reader’s reading for him.
+He wasn't new to Lenormand; he had been reading Lenormand for over 15 years.
+But he wanted it to be the woman he worked with so badly that he wouldn't accept the other reader's reading for him.
 He knew it had to be her!

 He was looking to the cards to reassure him that it was her and he would end up with her.
-It’s completely natural for us to do this when we’re too close to a situation, but in the end, he was wrong.
-His soulmate was the woman he had been friends with for years.
+It's completely natural for us to do this when we're too close to a situation, but in the end, he was wrong.
+The woman he wanted the cards to pick for him ended up being a very unhealthy relationship.
+In the end, he discovered the cards were right all along – his soulmate was the woman he had been friends with for years.